Chemnitz, 09116,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Chemnitz Hospital and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 300 Chemnitz Hospital employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Chemnitz Hospital has purchased the following applications: IBM Power Systems for Application Hosting and Computing Services in 2007, SAP ERP ECC 6.0 for ERP Financial in 2007, SAP SAP IS-H Healthcare for Healthcare ERP in 2007 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Chemnitz Hospital has purchased the following applications: SAP ERP ECC 6.0 for ERP Financial in 2007, SAP SAP IS-H Healthcare for Healthcare ERP in 2007, Zimpel for PR and Media Communication in 2023 and the related IT decision-makers and key stakeholders.

 We have been analyzing Chemnitz Hospital revenues, which have grown to $32.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Chemnitz Hospital intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.